NEW! INSTRUCTIONS FOR PAINTED LADY KITS

 * The caterpillars will keep on eating the special diet, which is a combination of soy, wheat germ and other nutrients for a several days.
 Caterpillar droppings look like little balls and are also know as

 * When the caterpillar has eaten more than half it’s food you can sweep out the webbing and

 the frass.
 Make sure to leave the remaining food.
 You may rest the caterpillar on the lid while you do this sweeping.
 Make sure to put the paper back under the lid for humidity control.
 If you need to replace the paper (if it gets too wet or torn) use clean, dry coffee filter paper.
 We recommend you sweep out the frass at least twice to keep the frass from covering the food.

 The Chrysalis or Pupa:

-Do not pull the pupa away from the paper.
-After hardening, take the paper with the pupa attached from the container and pin the paper (using a straight pin) onto a netting side (not the top) of a flight cage, hanging down in a natural position.
+* After hardening do not pull the pupa away from the paper.
+Take the paper with the pupa attached from the feeding container and using a straight pin, pin the paper onto a netted side of the flight cage (not the top) hanging down in a natural position.

-Emergence: Meconium will appear
+Emergence: Meconium Will Appear

-Do not be alarmed by the red liquid that you see during emergence, it’s not blood.
+* Do not be alarmed by the red liquid that you see during emergence, it’s not blood.
 It’s called meconium and the butterflies use this fluid to pump up their wings.